shopbeam/flash-widget-example/README.md

 ### 2. Embed swf widget

-In order to create our own custom flash widget, we want to grab a few attributes from the widget pastecode:
+In order to obtain a flash swf widget, we want to grab several attributes from the image widget pastecode:

 - img width and height attributes
 - img id attribute